Kuingsmile/PicList/README_en.md

 - Software auto-updates are available, along with multiple startup modes, and many other feature details have been added and optimized.
 - The PicGo interface has been enhanced, window size restrictions have been unlocked, and some interface layouts have been beautified.
 - The installation package for the Mac platform is now signed, addressing the recurring issue on PicGo where the installation package was reported as damaged.

+### How to use in VScode

+Please install my matching plugin [VS-PicList](https://marketplace.visualstudio.com/items?itemName=Kuingsmile.vs-piclist), compared with the vs-picgo plugin, the plugin directly depends on the PicList desktop software, supports a variety of uploads and direct cloud deletion in Vscode and other functions.

 ### How to use in Typora